How to add missing ExtJS 6 locale properties in your application

 It is only overriding the property just added, the other properties stay intact.

-The approach with overrides in Sencha Cmd is parallel to how it handles SASS.
+This approach with overrides in Sencha Cmd is parallel to how it handles SASS.